trezor/trezor-user-env/docs/development.md

 ## How to develop

-In case you need to modify something in trezor-user-env you have two options.
+In case you need to modify something in trezor-user-env you have three options.

 ### Natively in NixOS